CSHL-devon/SequenceMachine/README.md

 #### General

 Don't leave vials filled with odorant in the machine when not in use.
 You won't want them there anyway when you're running the long cleaning routing.
 If you have access to pure ethanol, I highly suggest putting some vials with it in the machine when you run your long cleaning.
 Isopropanol may work as well depending on what materials you chose for the machine.
 It's hostile to some plastics like Kynar, which is found in the check-valves we use often in these things.

+The "GPIO" pins are available for any functionality you want to add in to the machine.
+By default, pin 23 is used for external triggering of the sequence via 3.3V TTL.
+These GPIO pins are 3.3V logic ONLY - **they are not 5V tolerant**.

+In my example machine, the Teensy has been socketed.
+This is not necessary since they don't really go bad.
+There's enough room in the enclosure cutout to accomodate socketing if you really want to, but I'd just solder the Teensy directly to the board.

+#### Power supply and DAC/Mass Flow Controllers

+The power on-board requires a single 12V power supply.
+There is a 5V DCDC converter on-board that powers the digital to analog converter that then provides the control-voltage output for mass flow controllers (or any other 0-5V controlled device).
+This 5V source also serves as the voltage reference for the DAC, which we want to be as close to true 5V as possible, but how close you get to 5V depends on the 12V supply that you use to power the board.
+I've added a divider that's controlled by the blue trimmer that you can use to dial in the correct 5V reference value if it's too high.
+If it's too low, use a different 12V supply, or if your 12V supply has a trimmer, use it to adjust your output until you're both within spec for your valves and can dial in the 5V reference signal.
+If you're not using MFCs, you don't really need to worry about any of this.

 #### Final Valve